Deivu/Kashima/README.md

 ##--- Owner / Co Owner Commands ---##
-listguild - shows the guilds where kashima has joined **no other stuff is fetched other than guild names** fguildsupdate - forces kashima to update stuffs to dbl api, when things go inaccurately this can be used.
+listguild - shows the guilds where kashima has joined **no other stuff is fetched other than guild names** fguildsupdate - forces kashima to update stuffs to dbl api, when things go inaccurately this can be used. eval - some dangerous stuff that I can't let you touch, but for a good reason, because this code runs the code you entered with [prefix]eval.
 ```